Sunday, November 30, 2025

 The incidence of Albino deer is estimated to be around 1 in 20,000 births.
 The incidence of fraternal albino twins is so rare that estimates vary wildly.
 I've read estimates that range from 1 in 2 million to 1 in 80 million.
 The incidence of identical albinos is so rare that it is considered improbable.
 This leads me to believe that these fawns must be fraternal.

 Albino deer have several issues that affect their longevity.
 The biggest issue is their lack of camouflage.
 They are susceptible to predators and hunters.
 Though hunting is not allowed in our community we do have coyote who roam the community at night.
 Albinos in addition have vision problems with eye diseases as a result of lack of pigment in their eyes.
 They are known to be prone to skin cancer.
-Albinos are known to be socially rejected by other deer though several years ago we did have an adult albino female in the community who gave birth to two normal fawns.
+Albinos are known to be socially rejected by other deer though several years ago we did have an adult albino female in the community who gave birth to two normal fawns (See Post Script).

 The range of deer is surprisingly small, particularly in an area with lots of tasty bushes surrounding residents homes.
 These deer will probably not wander more than a half a mile from where they were born.
-They will bed-down in ravines, on patios and even under porches.
+They will bed-down in ravines, on patios and even under porches

 Our "Babes", as we call them, are quite curious and getting to recognize when I come out to fill the bird feeders.
 The spillage created around the feeders by the squirrels is a tasty snack which they look forward to.
 Here is a precious photo of them peeping around the corner of my house keeping an eye on me.